What Makes the Great Ones Great? Part 1: Confidence

 A more positive, personal way that athletes express confidence in themselves is by setting goals, which serves to make the athletes accountable.
 Once Kobe Bryant makes his goals known to himself, his teammates, his competitors, and the world, there are more consequences for not achieving those goals.
 Athletes often talk about 'fear of failure.'
 Making their goals publicly known can serve as extra motivation for those athletes and give them that little bit extra, to push a little bit harder, for a little bit longer in both training and racing.
 They've made plain their desire, and they'll do everything in their power to 'put their money where their mouth is.'

 This is not to say that one must be arrogant or self-deluded to succeed.
 One can still be humble while completely confident.
 Humility can be expressed as an outward, external demonstration.
 The important difference between arrogance and self-confidence has to do with learning.
-As Ted Nash says, "an athlete who is arrogant is as good as he or she will ever be."
 The self-confident athlete has complete faith in his or her ability to learn and to execute under pressure, but this confidence also allows him or her to take criticism and make good use of it.
 Arrogance prevents this, as it indicates that the athlete believes he or she already knows everything there is to know about the craft.

 It does no good to be delusional and take things for granted.
 For instance, if you haven't done the work and aren't prepared physically and mentally, misplaced confidence can work against you.
 You must set reasonable goals and know what you are capable of accomplishing given your current state of preparedness.
 To be unreasonable in your dreams, goals and expectations will do no good.
 For example, if you have been training on the ergometer, and you've done workouts that indicate you might be able to do 2, 000 meters in about 7 minutes, it would be foolish to get on the erg on race day and believe that you are, all of a sudden, going to be able to sustain the pace for a 6 minute 2k.